allen505/tapet/README.md

 2. Open a terminal and navigate to the downloaded file
 3. Run `.\wallpaper-downloader-windows-amd64.exe` to run with the default settings
 4. By default the wallpapers will be download to the directory where the file is present.
 You can use the `-o` or `--output` argument to specify an Output Directory
 5. Run `.\wallpaper-downloader-windows-amd64.exe -h` for help menu

-## Customization

-Since the code is open sourced _wallpaper-downloader_ is highly customizable.
-The following parameters can be modified by editing the lines immediately after the `import()` statements in the `getWalls.go` file:

-- Destination Folder
-- Minimum Width
-- Minimum Height
-- Client Timeout Duration (in seconds)
-- Posts per Request
-- Cap limit of threads
-- Cap limit of name size